Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ````

 ## ☁️📀 DCF: `Virtual Carrier Sense`
-_Virtual Carrier Sense is a mechanism used in wireless networks to avoid collisions and ensure efficient use of the medium using information of the MAC Frame Headers: Duration Field & NAC_
+_Virtual Carrier Sense is a mechanism used in wireless networks to avoid collisions and ensure efficient use of the medium using information of the MAC Frame Headers: Duration Field & NAV_

 Unlike Physical Carrier Sense, which relies on detecting actual transmissions at the physical layer, Virtual Carrier Sense uses information contained in the **MAC Frame Header** to predict future traffic on the medium.